troessner/reek/docs/Reek-Driven-Development.md

 end
 ```

 Now, `rake reek` will run Reek on your source code.
-Aand, in this case, it fails if it finds any smells.
+And, in this case, it fails if it finds any smells.

 For more detailed information about Reek's integration with Rake, see [Rake Task].